plaublin/intel_sgx_tutorial/README.md

 ## Acknowledgements

-We thank the Teaclave SGX SDK discord channel for their feedback as well as Hajime Tazaki for his help proof-reading and translating this tutorial in Japanese.
+We thank the Teaclave SGX SDK discord channel for their feedback.

 This tutorial is an updated and extended version of a [previous blog post](https://lsds.doc.ic.ac.uk/content/writing-secure-cloud-applications-using-intel-sgx)